World Watch Review

 Photos: Alpina

-Alpina Heritage Pilot Hand-Wound Limited Edition (Ref.
-AL435B4SH6) hand-wound watch specification
+Alpina Heritage Pilot Hand-Wound (Ref.
+AL435B4SH6) specification

-Movement: Manual, Caliber AL-435, Swiss Made
+Movement: Hand-wound, Caliber AL-435 (base ETA Unitas 6498,) Swiss Made

 Number of jewels: 17

-Movement frequency: N/A
+Movement frequency: 18,000 vph

 Movement decoration: Cotes de Geneva, Alpina logo